mientjan/webcomponent-webpack-bootstrap/README.md

 __todo__
 * test bootstrap for all compatible browser matrix.
+* add post-css support to css.
 * add quick development setup with webpack hot-reload support.
 * Use babel preset-env "useBuiltIns: 'usage'" when feature is stable.
+* add option to opt out of required library data.
+So its required once.
 * Add eslint
 * Add more documentation
 * Add more examples